PHP/IOP Treatment at Veritas Collaborative

 - Expressive art and movement therapy (hands-on)

 PHP/IOP for Children and Adolescents

 From day one, Veritas has built our program around the specialized needs of children and adolescents, as well as their families.
-Family involvement and integrated educational support are pillars of our child and adolescent care.
+Family involvement is a pillar of our child and adolescent care.
 We want to send our patients home with the tools they need to continue their recovery journey.